 Biography

 Radha Chaddah is a Toronto based visual artist and scientist.
-Born in Owen Sound, Ontario, she studied Film and Art History at Queen’s University (BAH), and Human Biology at the University of Toronto, where she received a Master of Science in Cell and Molecular Neurobiology.
+Born in Owen Sound, Ontario she studied Film and Art History at Queen’s University (BAH), and Human Biology at the University of Toronto, where she received a Master of Science for her research on stem cells.
+Radha makes art about invisible things using light as her primary medium.

-Her photographs and light installations have been exhibited across Canada.
+Her work examines the interconnectedness of our material reality from the micro to the macro.
+In her studio she designs large scale projected light installations for public exhibition.
+She shoots her source imagery in laboratories at the University of Toronto, using electron and fluorescence microscopes.
+Her photographs and light installations have been exhibited across Canada and internationally.
 She has lectured on her artistic practice and cell biology at the Aga Khan Museum, the University of Toronto, the Ontario College of Art and Design University and the Textile Museum of Canada.
 Radha is the founder of Under 5 Studio, which brings together traditional and new media artists to produce work for public exhibition.
-Radha’s work has been supported by the Canada Council of the Arts, the Ontario Arts Council, the Toronto Arts Council, reviewed by the CBC, the Globe and Mail, the Toronto Star, BlogTO and Fashion Magazine.

 Artist Statement